IBM-Automation-SPGI/Liberty-Getting-Started-TA/README.md

 <https://TBD-to-the-reservation-link>

-The lab environment contains one Linux VMs.
+The lab environment contains one Linux VM.

 ![](./images/media/env-list_new.png)